DmxLarchey/Hydra/README.md

   sub-hydras depends on the position of this last chopped head.

-Modeling this dependency would lengthen the code base because we would need to represent position of a head inside the Hydra so that Hercules can transmit that information.
+Modeling this dependency would lengthen the code base because we would need to represent the position of a head inside the Hydra so that Hercules can transmit that information.
 By combining Hercules move and the Hydra's response into the notion of round, the information can be transmitted without requiring external information.